PoloNX/AtmoPackUpdater/README.md

 - Thanks [Team Neptune](https://github.com/Team-Neptune]) for your [rcm payload](https://github.com/Team-Neptune/DeepSea-Updater/tree/master/rcm)
 - Thanks [HamletDuFromage](https://github.com/HamletDuFromage) for your help.
 - Thanks [ITotalJustice](https://github.com/ITotalJustice/sigpatch-updater/releases) for your [nro](https://github.com/ITotalJustice/sigpatch-updater/)

+## if you like my works you can star this repo 🌟